 For Regional Conferences: If one or more Pre-organized panel presenters wishes to present in a language other than English, the convener should indicate the proposed language of presentation in the panel abstract.
 Abstracts submitted in another language should be accompanied by an English language translation or summary.
 Only panels may include presentations in languages other than English, and only in the case that this was stated in the panel proposal and approved by the CESS Conference Committee.
-Any panels working in other languages will be marked accordingly in the conference program.
+Any panels that are approved in other languages will be marked accordingly in the conference program.

 If your proposal is accepted for presentation in English, you must present in English and no other language.
 It is not acceptable to ask someone to provide translation at the panel, nor to have someone else read your paper for you.
 During the general discussion, if someone wants to intervene in a different language and if they are able to get someone to volunteer to help with translation, that is acceptable as we do want to maximize the possibilities for spontaneous discussion.
 However, such interventions should be especially brief, since sequential translation increases the time that is consumed.